-An Underwriter fire pump imposes heavy loads on the engine that drives it, often absorbing all of the power the engine is capable of delivering at full throttle.
+A fire pump imposes heavy loads on the engine that drives it, sometimes absorbing all of the power the engine is capable of delivering at full throttle.
 Continuous pumping gives the engine no time to rest.
 Therefore, a new engine and pump unit must be thoroughly broken-in before it is required to deliver prolonged maximum pump performance.